MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
-Accordingly, Resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
+Accordingly, resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
 When responding to a SVCB query with an ECS extension (even one whose SOURCE PREFIX-LENGTH is zero), an Authoritative server SHOULD NOT add any A/AAAA records for TargetName to the response if